yguitton/training-material/topics/ecology/tutorials/ecoregiolifetraits/tutorial.md

 ## Occurrence data

 The second data file you will need to run this workflow is an occurrences data file.
-As defined above, occurrences data are showing the presence (1) or absence (0), or just presence of a species or life trait at a particular location.
+As defined above, occurrences data are showing the presence of a species or life trait at a particular location.
 This data file also needs to be in tabular format (.tsv or tabular) and need to be construct as following:
  - latitude and longitude columns
  - scientific name column
+You're occurrence data shouldn't contain absence of a species, if so, you have to filter the absence.
+If you're occurrences contain abundance data, it won't be taken into account.

 Here an example of occurrences data file input:
 | lat   | long  | Planktotrophic | Lecitotrophic | Size |